10 Best Arthurian Romance Criticism Books

 Final Recommendation

 If you are buying your first critical book on the subject, choose a Cambridge or Oxford companion for its balanced essays and reading lists.
 If you already know the primary texts and want to understand how the genre took shape, select a developmental or historical study.
-For dedicated research into symbolism and myth, the collected-works volume on the Grail offers depth that narrower companions cannot match.
+For dedicated research into symbolism and myth, the Grail-focused volume offers a depth that narrower companions cannot match.
 Finally, keep a reference guide at hand no matter which interpretive titles you choose; Arthurian names, variants, and motifs are too numerous to memorize, and the best criticism is always easier to read when you can check a detail instantly.